oddjobs-maple/odd_jobs/out/README.md

 Besinners do worse damage than their ordinary (STR-based) permabeginner counterparts, and although they have some attacking range, it is extremely short due to the lack of Keen Eyes.

-## Permabeginner
+## STR Beginner

-Also known as: “Permanoob”, “Perma”, “STRginner”, “Ginner”, “Permanoblesse”, “Permalegend”
+Also known as: “STRginner”, “STR Permabeginner”, “STR Perma”, “STR Permanoob”, “STRmabeginner”, “Permabeginner”, “Permanoob”, “Perma”, “Ginner”, “STR Permanoblesse”, “STR Noblesse”, “Permanoblesse”, “STR Permalegend”, “STR Legend”, “Permalegend”

 Possible job progressions:

 - Beginner

 Primary stat: **STR** | Secondary stat: DEX

+Stat constraints:

+- STR ≫ 4

 Power level: 🍏